Evernote2Onenote requires .NET Framework 4. You can get this via Windows update or directly from here.

 In case you encounter a bug or some other problem, please file an issue in the issue tracker.

 Evernote2Onenote is open source (GNU GPL v3).
-You can get the source code from the Google Code project page.
+You can get the source code from the SourceForge project page.
 The source is in a subfolder for the EvImSync project since a lot of the code is similar to that project.

 If you just want the compiled application, get it from the download page.